 Prior to the Partnership, Creighton served as Executive Director for Covenant House New York and Senior Vice President for Covenant House International; Assistant Attorney General and Director of Gang Prevention for the State of New Jersey under Governor Jon Corzine; Executive Vice President and later President for New Jersey Community Development Corporation; a civil rights attorney with the law firm of Lowenstein Sandler; and Assistant State Director for U.S. Senator Bill Bradley.

 Among many memorable roles and experiences, Creighton takes particular pride in his civil rights advocacy on behalf of underserved children and homeless adults; building and strengthening high-impact nonprofit organizations providing millions of dollars in services annually; founding a K-8 urban charter school; and negotiating a $100M+ redevelopment to build a state-of-the-art residence and youth center for young people experiencing homelessness in midtown Manhattan.

-Creighton received his Bachelor of Arts degree in history and political science from Rutgers University, where he was a Henry Rutgers Scholar and captain of the men’s basketball team, and his J.D. from the University of Virginia School of Law.
-Most importantly, he is a proud husband and father of three.
+Creighton received his B.A. in history and political science from Rutgers University, where he was a Henry Rutgers Scholar and captain of the men’s basketball team, and his J.D. from the University of Virginia School of Law.
+He is a proud husband and father of three.